HarshPatel5940/harshnpatel.in/src/content/blog/post1.md

 tags: ["SRM", "DSA", "Academics"]
 ---

-# What is thie blog / page about?
+# What is this blog / page about?

 This page will be listing down all the necessary details required for the portfolio creation for the subject of DSA subject.